-The ability to model every aspect of a deal and make it available on line is a clear starting point.
-The software should be able to model all deal dimensions from the type of deal being made, to the member or branch rules that apply to each of these, the turnover bands they fit into and all the intricacies in between.
+The ability to model every aspect of a rebate deal and make it available on line is a clear starting point.
+The rebate management software should be able to model all deal dimensions from the type of rebate deal being made, to the member or branch rules that apply to each of these, the turnover bands they fit into and all the intricacies in between.
 The complexities remain the same, but the input and management of these should be made available to everyone concerned — online, any time.

 2. Map transactions from your core purchasing systems to your supplier agreements